mikkokotola/worldbankmobile/README.md

 <img src="./pics/Population_graphs_mobile_countrylist.jpg" width="400" alt="Country list view"/>

 ## Current status
 Fetching country list and population time series for a country from World Bank API works.
-Population time series visualized using react-native-plotly.
+Population time series visualized using react-native-chart-kit (react-native-plotly version in a separate branch).
 Error handling/displaying not implemented (just logging them in console, except throwing if no country list can be fetched).

 ## Related repos
 Information about the source data can be viewed at: